rygelouv/android-audio-sensei/README.md

 ## Handling runtime permission

-When call startRecording(), AudioSensei check first if the RECORD_AUDIO permission is granted if not the permission is requested so you don't have to do it yourself.
+When call `startRecording()`, AudioSensei check first if the `RECORD_AUDIO` permission is granted if not the permission is requested so you don't have to do it yourself.

-To make sure the AudioSensei will start recording afeter the permission is granted, you need to override the method onRequestPermissionsResult and tell AudioSensei to do the rest
+To make sure the AudioSensei will start recording after the permission is granted, you need to override the method `onRequestPermissionsResult` and tell `AudioSensei` to do the rest

 ```java
     @Override